Circularity in Textiles: Circular Sustainability Trends in the UK Textiles Industry

 In a circular system, products and materials are never wasted.
 They are regenerated through various processes such as recycling products, refurbishing, re-manufacturing and composting.

-Being circular involves 3 principles:
+Being circular involves three principles:

 - Eliminating waste and pollution.